as9934/Oakland-Suspensions/README.md

 But despite historic efforts and millions of dollars invested, the suspension rate and racial disparity in suspensions has stayed basically flat in the past five school years.

 This project visualizes the disparity between suspensions of White and Black children in Oakland over a five school year period, from 2015 to 2019.

-I wanted to create a dynamic, interactive and attention-grabbing visualization to introduce this issue to an audience of news readers.
-The intent for this visualization is to serve as a supplement for an in-depth investigative story on the issue of suspensions in Oakland schools, which could be pitched to major regional and national journalistic publications.

 A variety of methods were used to obtain, clean, analyze and visualize the data necessary for this project.